Libelles and political pornography

 libelle

-A libelle plate depicting Marie Antoinette in a tryst with another woman
+A picture plate from a libelle, depicting Marie Antoinette in a lesbian tryst

-By 1789, the stream of anti-Antoinette libelles had turned into a flood.
-According to Robert Darnton, a historian and researcher of the libelles, the “avalanche of defamation” levelled at Antoinette between 1789 to her execution in 1793 has “no parallel in the history of vilification”.
+According to Robert Darnton, a historian and researcher of the libelles, the “avalanche of defamation” levelled at Marie Antoinette from 1789 to her execution in 1793 has “no parallel in the history of vilification”.

 The use of crude humour and pornographic satire for political purposes dates back to ancient times.
-Leaders and powerful figures have often been subjected to ridicule based on their appearance, personal habits and sexual proclivities, whether real or imagined.
+Leaders and powerful figures have often been subjected to ridicule based on their appearance, personal habits and sexual proclivities.

-Women have not been exempt from this and in some cases, they have suffered worse than men.
-Russia’s Empress Catherine the Great (1729-1796), for example, was frequently rumoured to have an insatiable carnal appetite, bordering on nymphomania and debauchery.
+Women have not been exempt from this, and in some cases they have suffered worse than men.
+Russia’s Empress Catherine the Great (1729-1796), for example, was frequently portrayed as having an insatiable carnal appetite, bordering on nymphomania and debauchery.
 This campaign continued after Catherine’s death which, according to popular rumour, was caused by an act of sexual congress with a horse.

 libelles